MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

     ...
     ```

 The alias after the initial three backtick (`) characters defines the syntax highlighting to be used.
-The following is a list of commonly used programming languages on the Azure platform and the matching label:
+The following is a list of commonly used programming languages in Docs content and the matching label:

 These languages have friendly name support and most have language highlighting.